Click for homepage

 3. If the GPS or Glonass channel is jammed, the radio looses its high-speed Frequency Hopping capability.

-PLEASE HELP — We are still looking for additional information about the R-187-P1 (AZART), such as circuit diagrams, (clear) operating instructions, information about firmware revisions, add-ons and accessories.
+PLEASE HELP — We are still looking for additional information about the R-187-P1 (AZART), such as circuit diagrams, (clear) operating instructions, information about firmware revisions, add-ons, accessories and firmware updates.
 Any information or physical material would help us to expand this page.
 Contact us

 Master password: 52867061